-Securing a policy in your early 20s is also recommended because of another common term-life insurance feature called guaranteed renewability.
-This protects you from declined coverage when your term is up for renewal because of any health conditions you might have developed since you first purchased your policy.
+Securing a life insurance policy in your early 20s is also recommended because of another common term life insurance feature called guaranteed renewability.
+This protects you from declined coverage when your term is up for renewal because of any health conditions you may have developed since you first purchased your policy.

 Everyone knows the old saying, “you don’t know what you’ve got ‘til it’s gone,” (thanks Joni – or if you were born in the ’90s, thanks Counting Crows).
 An equally apt – but way less catchy – expression holds just as true “you don’t think you need things until you really need them.”